caraya/xml-workflow/converting-xml-to-html.md

 Working with the stylesheet as part of the XSLT stylesheet allows the XSLT stylesheet designer to embed the style and parameterize the stylesheet, thus making the stylesheet customizable from the command line.

 For all advantages, this method ties the styles for the project to the XSLT stylesheet and requires the XSLT stylesheet designer to be involved in all CSS updates.

+By linking to external CSS and Javascript files we can leverage expertise independent of the Schema and XSLT stylesheets.
+Book designers can work on the CSS, UX and experience designers can work on Javascript and additional CSS areas, book designers can work on the Paged Media stylesheets and authors can just write.

 Once we have defined the structure of the document structure we can start building the rendering of our content.

-## Working on content
+## Working on content with XSLT